whichtranslation/whichtranslation/about.md

 Confronting the bewildering array of translations available for a given work can be daunting. _Which Translation?_ aims to make this process easier for prospective readers by listing available translations with excerpts for easy comparison.

-The aim is not to select the objectively best translation for every work (if such a thing can exist), but to present translations with context and curation in order to enable readers to select the best translation for themselves and their purposes.
+The aim is not necessarily to select the objectively best translation for every work (if such a thing can exist), but to present translations with context and curation in order to enable readers to select the best translation for themselves and their purposes.

 Currently, _Which Translation?_ is only focused on translations of works into English where multiple competing translations are available.

+This website is written and operated by [Ryan Baumann](https://ryanfb.github.io/).